DorianCS343F24/jmu-finances/README.md

         1. fetches some json data from `data/data_sankey.json`
             * take a look at this file:
                 1. what javascript data structures are used in this file?
-                1. what general data structure (for those of you have taken Dat Structures) might best represent the data that is in this file?
+                1. what general data structure (for those of you have taken Data Structures) might best represent the data that is in this file?
         1. uses the `d3-sankey` library to create a sankey diagram

 ## Make a Sankey using our own data